Gaining Weight on Vegan Diet Plans 10 Tips for Athletes

 What About Vegan Protein Powders?

-Vegan protein powders can be a convenient way for athletes to meet their protein needs when time is limited.
-When choosing a protein powder, look for one that has been third-party tested.
-Dietary supplements are not regulated by the USDA in the same way that food is.
-Thus, they may contain banned substances that could potentially make you ineligible for competition.
+It is important for athletes to understand that sport supplements are not regulated by the USDA in the same way that food is.
+Thus, they may contain banned substances that could be harmful to an athlete’s health or that make the athlete ineligible for competition (4).

 Supplements that are third-party tested have an outside organization evaluate the supplement for accuracy of ingredients.
 Two companies that provide third-party testing for sports supplements are NSF International Certified for Sport and Informed Sport

 I encourage athletes to focus on including whole foods in their meals and snacks, using protein powders when they have limited time and need a quick option to meet their sports nutrition needs.
-Similar to including a variety of plant-based protein foods in the diet, athletes may consider rotating the type of plant-based protein powder used as well (i.e. soy protein, pea protein, pumpkin seed).

 Tip #3: Add in Healthy Fats

-Athletes interested in gaining weight on a vegan diet should focus on incorporating healthy, unsaturated fats into their meals and snacks.
 Fat contains 9 calories per gram.
 This is more than double the amount of calories per gram than carbohydrates and protein contain (4 calories per gram).
-Therefore, adding healthy fats to your diet is an easy way to increase your total caloric intake.
+Therefore, adding healthy fats to your diet is an easy way for an athlete to increase their total caloric intake.

 Healthy Fats to Support Gaining Weight on Vegan Diet Plans